GovReady/govready-q/README.md

 You can copy the `secret-key` from what you see --- it was generated to be unique.

+For production you might also want to make other changes to the `environment.json` file:

+* Set `debug` to false.
+* Set the `modules-path` key to a path to the YAML module files (the default is "modules" to use the built-in modules).
-For production, set `debug` to false and add the administrators for server error emails (a list of pairs of [name, address]):
+* Add the administrators for unhandled server error emails (a list of pairs of [name, address]):

 	"admins": [["Name", "email@domain.com"], ...]

-for unhandled error emails.

 To update, run: